Zia Yusuf: Political career

-Political beliefs
+Political views

 As a Reform UK spokesman, Yusuf has expressed support for British values which he terms as rule of law and cultural cohesion.
 He has described himself as formerly being on the political left during his time at the London School of Economics prior to joining the Conservative Party and later Reform.
 At the time he opposed the Iraq War and supported the election of Barack Obama.
-More recently, Yusuf has expressed support for the re-election of Donald Trump and attended the Second inauguration of Donald Trump in Washington DC in 2025.
+More recently, Yusuf has expressed support for the re-election of Donald Trump and attended the second inauguration of Donald Trump in Washington, D.C. in 2025.
+In March 2026, Yusuf said that he had only ever voted Conservative in his life prior to the existence of Reform UK.

-Yusuf has argued for the United Kingdom to pursue stricter immigration policies, describing current immigration levels as “unsustainable" for public services.
-Although of a Muslim background, he has spoken out against the rise of Muslim extremism in Britain and supported Farage's statement that some Muslims “loathe” British values.
-In an interview organised by The Spectator, Yusuf declared that he supports a ban on wearing the burqa and other face coverings in public spaces citing security concerns and cultural integration.
+Yusuf's politics have been characterised as "neither Left nor Right", positioning Reform as a "new, third-party, authentically populist alternative".
+Yusuf has argued for the United Kingdom to pursue stricter immigration policies, describing current immigration levels as "unsustainable" for public services.
+Although he has confirmed that he is a Muslim, he has spoken out against the rise of Muslims and Islam in Britain, and has supported Farage's statement that "a growing number of" Muslims "do not subscribe to British values, [who] in fact loathe much of what we stand for".
+In an interview organised by The Spectator, Yusuf stated that he supports a ban on the wearing of the burqa and other Islamic face coverings in public spaces, citing security considerations and cultural integration.
+He indicated that his proposal would specifically apply to Muslims and Muslim religious face veils and would not extend to other religions or forms of face coverings, such as balaclavas worn in non-religious contexts.

+Controversies

+On 13 August 2026, Yusuf accused Vodafone of "facilitating the invasion of Britain" after it emerged that the company had supplied free SIM cards, via its Charities Connected scheme, to the refugee charity Care4Calais for distribution to asylum seekers in the UK, including residents of the Wethersfield migrant camp in Essex.
+Yusuf said the sim cards had been distributed to migrants preparing to cross the Channel from France, and stated that a Reform UK government would hold Vodafone's directors "personally and criminally liable" and strip the company of government contracts under a proposed "Polanski's Law".
+Both Vodafone and Care4Calais disputed his claims, stating that the sim cards were for UK use only and had not been distributed in France.

 Personal life

-Yusuf describes himself as a "British Muslim patriot", and observes practices such as fasting during Ramadan.
+Yusuf describes himself as a "British Muslim Patriot", and observes practices such as fasting during Ramadan.
 In a 2025 interview with The Financial Times Yusuf said he considers his religious beliefs to be a private matter.